wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

       routing-key = "everyone"
 ```

-With the correct configuration you can now use VictorOps in TICKscripts.
+With the correct configuration VictorOps can be used in TICKscripts.

 Example: